vishkid84/Portfolio-milestone-project/README.md

 2. Skills: Progress bars with my technical skills
 3. Education/Experience: This section has two different timelines for my education and experience each
 4. Portfolio: This section contains tiles with images of the work done and will take to the original work when clicked on them
 5. Contact: This section has my contact details.
 Also includes a form to fill in the details and message as an alternative method to reach me.
-The form is only and dummy and does not work currently.
 6. Download CV: This is not a section but a button to download a PDF version of my CV

 ### Existing Features